Florida only state not preordering toddler COVID-19 vaccines

 “Doctors can get it.
 Hospitals can get it.
 But there’s not going to be any state programs that are going to be trying to get COVID jabs to infants and toddlers and newborns,” DeSantis said at a news conference.
 “That’s not where we’re gonna be utilizing our resources.”

-Final federal approval of the Moderna and Pfizer vaccines for ages 6 months through 5 years could come as early as next week.
-The Food and Drug Administration’s vaccine advisers gave a thumbs-up Wednesday to vaccines from both pharmaceutical companies for children under 5, or roughly 18 million youngsters, arguing the benefits of the shots outweigh any risks.
+The final OK could come this weekend for vaccines for kids under 5.
+The Food and Drug Administration’s vaccine advisers gave a thumbs-up Wednesday to kid-size doses from Pfizer and Moderna for children as young as 6 months, deciding the benefits of the shots outweigh any risks.

-Florida’s Health Department does not recommend COVID vaccines for healthy children under 17, but says children with underlying health conditions should be considered candidates for them.
+Florida’s Health Department does not recommend COVID-19 vaccines for healthy children under 17, but says children with underlying health conditions should be considered candidates for them.
 That advice contradicts the U.S. Centers for Disease Control and Prevention, which so far has recommended the vaccines for everyone 5 years and older, saying the shots provide strong protection against hospitalization and death.

 In Florida, pharmacies and several supermarket chains, plus some community health centers, can preorder vaccines directly from the federal government.
 Other venues such as hospitals have previously benefited from the state’s preordering of shots.
 However, they also can order them directly from the federal government via a Florida government web portal and receive the doses within days or a week, said health department spokesman Jeremy Redfern.